“His reputation speaks for itself.”

 Tom has extensive national experience advising energy, oil, gas, pipeline, mining and forestry companies, lenders and investors, and federal, provincial, territorial and municipal governments and agencies on Aboriginal and project-related regulatory and environmental matters.
 He regularly negotiates on behalf of industry and governments in respect of impact, benefit and access agreements with Aboriginal groups, and he advises on Aboriginal consultation and accommodation processes and agreements.
 Tom has also acted as a mediator involving complex multi-jurisdictional Aboriginal-related disputes.

-Tom's litigation practice is national in scope and focuses on representing clients in Aboriginal related matters before the Supreme Court of Canada, Federal Court of Canada, Ontario Court of Appeal, Ontario Divisional Court, British Columbia Court of Appeal, British Columbia Supreme Court, Northwest Territories Supreme Court, Yukon Supreme Court, PEI Supreme Court, National Energy Board, Ontario Energy Board and British Columbia Environmental Appeal Board.
+Tom's litigation practice is national in scope and focuses on representing clients in Aboriginal related matters before the Supreme Court of Canada, Federal Court of Canada, Ontario Court of Appeal, Ontario Divisional Court, British Columbia Court of Appeal, British Columbia Supreme Court, Northwest Territories Supreme Court, Yukon Supreme Court, PEI Court of Appeal, PEI Supreme Court, National Energy Board, Ontario Energy Board and British Columbia Environmental Appeal Board.
 His published works on Aboriginal law have been cited with approval by Canadian courts, including the Supreme Court of Canada and the Federal Court of Appeal.

 He is a former Chief Treaty Negotiator for the Government of British Columbia and former Assistant Deputy Minister responsible for establishing Nunavut for the Government of the Northwest Territories.
 He also served in a senior capacity with the Government of Saskatchewan dealing with Aboriginal issues.